 The project undertakes an in-depth thematic review on six major and inter-related themes:

 What plays out in the future often depends upon decisions taken today, particularly as the passage of time narrows the room for manoeuvre of different players.
 Hence the importance of factoring the long term into decision-making in higher education.
 Four scenarios for higher education systems have been developed by the OECD Secretariat as part of its ongoing project on the future of higher education.
-They were presented and discussed at the Forum of the Meeting of OECD Education Ministers in Athens in 2006.
+They were presented and discussed at the of the in Athens in 2006.
 In addition, the background document Conferences Speakers: Biographies and Forward-looking Perspectives on Higher Education prepared for the Higher Education to 2030 conference aims to glance the challenges and the opportunities for the future higher education via presentation of a wide range of personalised and forward-looking perspectives on higher education.